History of Rock Revival

-Since its inception, the proceeds collected from ticket sales, t-shirt sales, draws and silent auctions have steadily increased.
-Over the last 28 years, this event has donated over 500 lbs of peanut butter and over $65,000 to local charities, Food Bank of Waterloo Region and Childrens’ Wish Foundation, to name a few.
+Since its inception, the proceeds collected from ticket sales, t-shirt sales, and the ever-popular silent auctions have steadily increased.
+Over the last 30 years, this event has donated over 500 lbs of peanut butter and over $70,000 to local charities, Food Bank of Waterloo Region and Childrens’ Wish Foundation, to name a few.

 This event is something you won’t want to miss.
 Beat the winter blahs…see you at the next show!